The Most Beautiful Cities in Europe Among Capitals, As Seen Through My Own Eyes

 9— Budapest (Hungary) and Vilnius (Lithuania)

 Budapest has some splendid districts that mix Neoclassical, Gothic, and Baroque architecture, bringing from one side a Habsburg flair influenced by oriental scents — check the thermal baths.
-The Danube River in the background makes it even more charming.
+The Danube River in the background makes it even more charming and helps us to understand why this is one of the best cities in Central and Eastern Europe to visit.

 The Hungarian capital. has one of the most amazing Christmas markets in Europe, in a scenario that fits perfectly the seasonal feeling (and where you can find delicious food).